- Human-Centered Design

 - Medicaid and CHIP

 Since joining Mathematica in 2012, Fischer has worked on an array of projects in disability, health analytics, Medicaid, and the development and maintenance of health quality measures.
-Currently, he leads human-centered design and stakeholder engagement for Mathematica’s work in artificial intelligence and for federal and state Medicaid clients.
-He also leads product strategy for the Mathematica Analytic Solution for Health, a modular analytic platform with quality measurement, predictive analytics, quality improvement, and agent-based modeling capabilities.
-He previously oversaw the design, development, and implementation of two of the largest federal administrative data sets: (1) the Disability Analysis File for the Social Security Administration and (2) the Transformed Medicaid Statistical Information System Analytic Files for the Centers for Medicare & Medicaid Services.
-In addition, Fischer directed the first comprehensive, state-by-state collection of data on enrollment in Medicaid managed care by program and program characteristics.
+Currently, he leads human-centered design, quality improvement, and stakeholder engagement for Mathematica projects with state Medicaid clients, the National Association of City and County Health Officials, and the Robert Wood Johnson Foundation.
+He previously oversaw the design, development, and implementation of two of the largest federal administrative data sets: (1) the Disability Analysis File (DAF) for the Social Security Administration and (2) the Transformed Medicaid Statistical Information System Analytic Files (TAF) for the Centers for Medicare & Medicaid Services.
+Fischer also directed the first comprehensive, state-by-state collection of data on enrollment in Medicaid managed care by program and program characteristics.

 Fischer is a member of the Healthcare Information and Management Systems Society (HIMSS) and served as a reviewer and mentor for the HIMSS20 global conference.
 He is also a reviewer for the Journal of Disability Policy Studies.
 He holds a master’s degree from the University of Texas at Austin and a certificate in design thinking and innovation from the University of Virginia’s Darden School of Business.